bbcmicrobit/micropython/docs/speech.rst

 This module makes the micro:bit talk, sing and make other speech like sounds.
-By default sound output will be via the edge connector on pin 0 and the built-in speaker **V2**.
-You can connect a wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sound:
+By default sound output will be via the edge connector on pin 0 and the :doc:`built-in speaker <speaker>` **V2**.
+You can connect wired headphones or a speaker to pin 0 and GND on the edge connector to hear the sound:

 .. image:: speech.png